tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ## 6 - Slurm Job Configuration

-This section covers SLURM Job setup for the HPC-Cluster.
-SLURM manages resource allocation, which we specify in a batch job script.
-Our goal is to run the DVC experiment pipeline within a Singularity Container on the nodes, pulled and converted from your DockerHub image.
-The [slurm_job.sh](../slurm_job.sh) template handles these processes, requiring minimal configuration.
+This section covers setting up SLURM jobs for the HPC cluster.
+SLURM manages resource allocation, which we will specify in a batch job script.
+Our goal is to run the DVC experiment pipeline inside a Singularity Container on the nodes that have been pulled and converted from your DockerHub image.
+The batch job script template [slurm_job.sh](../slurm_job.sh) handles these processes and requires minimal configuration.

 For single GPU nodes, modify these SBATCH directives in [slurm_job.sh](../slurm_job.sh):

-In example replace the project name, select memory usage, and set a time limit:
+In the example replace the project name, select memory usage, and set a time limit:

 ```bash
 #SBATCH -J your_project_name